d3v1l401/FindCrypt-Ghidra/README.md

 #### Database Updating

-The database plugin is now using an internal auto update system synchronized with the latest database version in this repository.
+The script is now using an internal auto update system synchronized with the latest database version in this repository.
-The centralized repository synchronization is by default turned on, this is to ensure the user to always have the latest version possible with the best result possible, if you wish to turn it off until next manual activation:
+The centralized repository synchronization is by default turned on, this is to ensure the user always has the latest version possible and therefore obtain best results from the script, if you wish to turn it off:

 1. Open the "FindCrypt.java" file and find the '__FORCE_NO_UPDATE' variable (line 707).
 2. Replace "false" with "true".
-3. Save and replace it (or update it without replacement).

 #### Script Updating

-While the database is by design modular and can be updated automatically, the script can not; but the script will check the current version and prompt the user to check this repository latest version for download.
+While the database is by design modular and can be updated automatically, the script can not; but the script will check the current version and prompt the user to check this repository latest version for download, with the list of changes from the new version.

+The script update message is prompt only once per session.

-Proceed to download the latest version and replace it in Ghidra's script directory.
+Proceed to download the latest version of "FindCrypt.java" and replace it in Ghidra's script directory.

-Also this system is turned on by default, if you wish to disable it, follow above mentioned steps on '__FORCE_NO_SCRIPTUPDATE' (line 708).
+Also this feature is turned on by default, if you wish to disable it, follow above mentioned steps on '__FORCE_NO_SCRIPTUPDATE' (line 708).

 ![Example update](https://github.com/d3v1l401/FindCrypt-Ghidra/blob/master/Misc/updDemo.png)